go-vela/vela-kaniko/DOCS.md

       repo: index.docker.io/octocat/hello-world
 ```

-> **NOTE:** This option will only work if your Vela worker is configured appropriately.

 ## Secrets

 > **NOTE:** Users should refrain from configuring sensitive information in your pipeline in plain text.